corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 In addition to the common state types, several interfaces extend `ContractState` to model financial states such as:

-* `LinearState`: A state that has a unique identifier beyond its `StateRef`, which it carries it through state transitions.
+* `LinearState`: A state that has a unique identifier beyond its `StateRef`, which it carries through state transitions.
 `LinearState`s cannot be duplicated, merged, or split in a transaction: only continued or deleted.
 Use `LinearState`s to model non-fungible items like a specific deal, or an asset that can’t be split, like an airplane.
 * `DealState`: A `LinearState` representing an agreement between two or more parties.
 Intended to simplify implementing generic